2026-04-04

 How Does Claude Code Work with Local Models?

-Claude Code accepts two environment variables that redirect all API calls to any OpenAI-compatible endpoint.
-Ollama exposes exactly that interface on localhost:11434.
-No proxy needed.
-No translation layer.
+Claude Code accepts two environment variables that redirect all API calls to any Anthropic-compatible endpoint.
+Since Ollama v0.14 (January 2026), Ollama natively exposes an Anthropic Messages API on localhost:11434 — no proxy needed, no translation layer.
 Just point and run.

 The architecture is simple: